aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 ### Multi-dimensional example

 So far we have only considered a simple one-dimensional example.
-In pratice, many problems are modelled with a series of coupled variables, which makes the corresponding equation multi-dimensional.
+In pratice, many problems are modelled  with coupled variables, making the corresponding equation multi-dimensional.
 Multi-dimensional equations also arise when the starting equations contain higher-order derivatives.
-They are converted to a system of first-order differential equations.
-Consider scalar third-order differential equation for $y=y(x)$:
+They can then be converted to a system of first-order differential equations.
+Consider the scalar third-order differential equation for $y=y(x)$:

 \begin{equation}
-    \frac{d^3 y(x)}{dx} = f(y, x).
+    \frac{d^3 y(x)}{dx^3} = f(y, x).
     \label{eq:high_order_eq}
 \end{equation}